evertonstz/pynps/README.md

 2. If you're an Arch or Suse user, you can compile it from [AUR](https://aur.archlinux.org/packages/pkg2zip/), after you install it pyNPS will autodetect and use it automatically;

 3. Or you just want to compile it yourself you can to their official repo and grab the sources [here](https://github.com/mmozeiko/pkg2zip/releases).
 ******
+## wget
+This software uses wget to make the downloads therefore it won't work if you don't have it installed in your system, most distros already come with wget installed, if you don't have it chances are you're on some crazy non-userfriendly distro and you probably know your way around for installing it.
+If you don't just google.
+******
 Updating the PSP database and searching for a Sonic game in any region:
 >$ python3.7 main.py -c psp -u -dg sonic